matm/jQuery-File-Upload-Wiki/Demo-implementation.md

 Both implementations can be run in cross-site scenarios, which means the HTML pages can be hosted on a different domain than the upload handlers.
 e.g. the App Engine demo runs on *jquery-file-upload.appspot.com*, while the upload form is hosted on *blueimp.github.com*.

-Both implementations support every available File Upload plugin options (see [[Options]] documentation), with the exception of non-multipart and chunked uploads, which have not been implemented for the Google App Engine version yet.
+Both implementations support every available File Upload plugin option (see [[Options]] documentation), with the exception of non-multipart and chunked uploads, which have not been implemented for the Google App Engine version yet.